Grain-free, Vegan W/Paleo + SCD/Keto options 🌟

 Once you have the croutons made, it’s just a quick sautéing of the vegetables—which will get tossed in with your croutons and chicken stock— and into a casserole dish for a bake in the oven!

--Feel free to use any of our bread recipes for this recipe.
-We have a paleo option, vegan option and scd option.
+–Feel free to use any of our bread recipes for this recipe.
+We have a paleo option, vegan option and scd/keto option.
+Just make sure to add the 2 tablespoons of Italian Seasoning to your bread mix before baking).

 -You can find our Paleo Gravy recipe below the stuffing recipe.